ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 should **always:**

-+ Assume that their password on any given server **will** be leaked or stolen at some point
++ Assume that their password on any given server **will** be leaked or stolen at some point.
 + Use different passwords for different servers, to minimize the damage when one server they use will inevitably be hacked, and their password for that server will be stolen.
-By using different passwords for different servers, hackers will not be able to use the password they stole from one server to access the same user's accounts on other servers
+By using different passwords for different servers, hackers will not be able to use the password they stole from one server to access the same user's accounts on other servers.
 :::

 ### SSH Keys